SysKitTeam/docs-insights/getting-started/index.md

 - First thing you need to do is [add farm/s.](#internal/get-to-know-insights/farms-screen) Until you do so, some parts of the application will be disabled.
 Afterwards, on the same Farms tab, you can see on overview of farms and servers you added, as well as the License Server Limit.

-In [this article](#internal/get-to-know-insights/farms-screen) we provides detailed overview of farms and servers that are being tracked.
+In [this article](#internal/get-to-know-insights/farms-screen) we provided detailed overview of farms and servers that are being tracked.
 Also, it explains different options on how to add a new farm or a new server into an existing farm.

 After all that is done you can start observing the collected data.